PMBOK® 8th Edition is here. The PMP® exam has changed — make sure your prep matches.

 • Coverage of the 26% Business Environment domain weight (up from 8%)

 PMI released updated learning products on April 14, 2026, including a refreshed PMI® Study Hall aligned to the 2026 ECO.
-Candidates with a post-July test date no longer have to guess at the new format.
+You no longer have to guess at the format; official 8th Edition content is available.
 For a deeper look at PMI's first-party prep stack, see our PMI official PMP® prep review.

 For a comparison of prep tools that support the new exam, see our PMP® exam prep comparison.

-For a structured recovery plan if you do fail, see our guide on what to do after a failed PMP® attempt.
+For a structured recovery plan, see our guide on what to do after a failed PMP® attempt.

 How Do You Know When You Are Ready to Book?

-Whether you are targeting the current exam or the new one, the readiness question is the same: can you consistently perform at a passing level across all three domains?
+The readiness question is the same regardless of when you test: can you consistently perform at a passing level across all three domains?

 Signs you are ready: